-- 1. False Information: The Holder is prohibited from knowingly giving false information, to do so will be considered a breach of conditions and be grounds for revocation: [RE:36 CFR 2.32(a)(3)]. - 2.
-Legal Compliance: The Holder shall exercise this privilege subject to the supervision of the park area Superintendent, and shall comply with all applicable laws and regulations of the area and terms and conditions of the Authorization.
-The Holder must acquire all permits or licenses of State or local government, as applicable, necessary to provide the services described above, and, must operate in compliance with all applicable Federal, State, and local laws and regulations, including, without limitation, all applicable park area policies, procedures and regulations.
-The commercial services described above are to be provided to park area visitors at reasonable rates and under operating conditions satisfactory to the park area Superintendent. - 3.
-Liability & Claims: This Authorization is issued upon the express condition that the United States, its agents and employees shall be free from all liabilities and claims for damages and/or suits for or by reason of any injury, injuries, or death to any person or persons or property of any kind whatsoever, whether to the person or property of the (Holder), its agents or employees, or third parties, from any cause or causes whatsoever while in or upon said premises or any part thereof during the term of this agreement or occasioned by any occupancy or use of said premises or any activity carried on by the (Holder) in connection herewith, and the (Holder) hereby covenants and agrees to indemnify, defend, save and hold harmless the United States, its agents, and employees from all liabilities, charges, expenses and costs on account of or by reason of any such injuries, deaths, liabilities, claims, suits or losses however occurring or damages growing out of the same. - 4.
-Insurance: Holder agrees to carry commercial general liability insurance against claims occasioned by the action or omissions of the Holder, its agents and employees in carrying out activities and operations under this authorization.
-The policy shall be in the amount of, not less than \$1 million per occurrence, covering both bodily injury and property damage, and underwritten by a United States company naming the "United States of America" (National Park Service, Yosemite National Park, P.O.
-Box 700, El Portal, CA 95318) as "Additional Insured". - a) If the Holder operates a motor vehicle used to transport clients, the Holder shall also obtain the following coverages at the same limits as required for the comprehensive general liability insurance unless other limits are specified: - (i) Automobile Liability To cover all owned, non-owned and hired vehicles by the Holder; Comprehensive Automobile Liability as required by the state of California and/or the U.S. Dept. of Transportation.
+- 1. False Information: The holder is prohibited from knowingly giving false information.
+To do so will be considered a breach of conditions and be grounds for revocation: [RE: 36 CFR 2.32(a) (3)]. - 2.
+Legal Compliance: The holder shall exercise this privilege subject to the supervision of the park area Superintendent.
+The holder shall comply with all applicable laws and regulations of the area and terms and conditions of the authorization.
+The holder must acquire all permits or licenses of State or local government, as applicable, necessary to provide the services described above, and, must operate in compliance with all applicable Federal, State, and local laws and regulations, including, without limitation, all applicable park area policies, procedures and regulations.
+The commercial services described above are to be provided to park area visitors at reasonable rates and under operating conditions satisfactory to the park area superintendent. - 3.
+Liabilities & Claims: This authorization is issued upon the express condition that the United States, its agents and employees shall be free from all liabilities and claims for damages and/or suits for or by reason of any injury, injuries, or death to any person or persons or property of any kind whatsoever, whether to the person or property of the (holder), its agents or employees, or third parties, from any cause or causes whatsoever while in or upon said premises or any part thereof during the term of this authorization or occasioned by any occupancy or use of said premises or any activity carried on by the (holder) in connection herewith, and the (holder) hereby covenants and agrees to indemnify, defend, save and hold harmless the United States, its agents, and employees from all liabilities, charges, expenses and costs on account of or by reason of any such injuries, deaths, liabilities, claims, suits or losses however occurring or damages growing out of the same. - 4.
+Insurance: Holder agrees to carry general liability insurance against claims occasioned by the action or omissions of the holder, its agents and employees in carrying out activities and operations under this authorization.
+The policy shall be in the amount of at least \$1 million and naming the "United States of America "National Park Service, Yosemite National Park", (P.O.
+Box 700, El Portal, CA 95318) as "Additional Insured".
+Holder agrees to have on file with the park copies of the above insurance with the proper endorsements. - a) If the holder operates a motor vehicle used to transport clients, the holder shall also obtain the following: - (i) Automobile Liability To cover all owned, non-owned and hired vehicles by the holder; Comprehensive Automobile Liability as required by the State of California and/or the U.S. Dept. of Transportation.